Thought leadership

 Publishing date

 In traditional finance, privacy is a given: centralized ownership of ledgers keep data private, but come at the cost of openness and neutrality.
-But on a blockchain like Stellar, openness is an essential feature of the infrastructure.
+But on a public blockchain like Stellar, openness is an essential feature of the infrastructure.
 It’s what makes Stellar secure, accessible, and trusted by leading enterprises and institutions.
 The next phase of blockchain adoption depends on combining the benefits of openness with the privacy people expect from their everyday financial services.
 That hasn’t happened yet — and we believe Stellar will be the proving ground where it does.

 It’s true new public chains are exploring confidentiality features, banks are experimenting with permissioned networks, and tech giants are launching private chains.
 But development activity alone doesn’t equal adoption.
 Real-world adoption requires balancing the needs of consumers and enterprises with compliance.

-Stellar already processes billions of dollars in payments.
+Stellar already processes billions of dollars in payments quarterly.
 Organizations depend on its openness, but can’t afford to expose every cash flow or counterparty relationship to the world.
 That’s why Stellar is uniquely positioned to show that privacy on a public chain can work at scale — and why we’ve built a strategy to get there.

 Our privacy strategy is guided by the principles that blockchains should be open and transparent by default, while privacy should be configurable and compliance-ready from the start.